Miscarriage

 • Tissue with clots passing through the vagina

-• Brown or bright red bleeding that can be with or without cramps
+• Brown or bright red bleeding, sometimes accompanied by cramps